 Photo by Harvey Barrison

-Viking world museum, or Víkingaheimar in Icelandic, is located at the seaside in the town of Reykjanesbær.
-The museum opened in 2009 and in cooperation with the Smithsonian Institution presents exhibitions connected to the Viking age offering a unique opportunity to learn about the history and lifestyle of the Vikings of the North Atlantic a thousand years ago.
+Viking World, or Víkingaheimar in Icelandic, is located by the seaside in the town of Reykjanesbær.
+The museum opened in 2009 and in cooperation with the Smithsonian Institution presents exhibitions connected to the Viking Age, offering a unique opportunity to learn about the history and lifestyle of the Vikings of the North Atlantic a thousand years ago.

-The biggest attraction is the Viking ship Íslendingur built by the Icelandic ship builder Gunnar Marel Eggertsson in 1996 who used an authentic ninth century Viking ship as a model.
-He concentrated on using the same material and methods as the Vikings did.
-But Gunnar did not stop at that but took the Íslendingur on a journey and sailed to New York in 2000 as a part of the millennial celebration of Leifur Eiríksson’s journey to the New World.
+The biggest attraction is the Viking ship Íslendingur built by the Icelandic shipbuilder Gunnar Marel Eggertsson in 1996, who used an authentic ninth-century Viking ship as a model.
+He focused on using the same material and construction methods as the Vikings did.
+Gunnar did not stop after building, ad even took the Íslendingur on a journey and sailed to New York in 2000 as a part of the millennial celebration of Leifur Eiríksson’s journey to the New World.

 Photo by alljengi

-The lava-scarred Reykjanes peninsula lies on one of the world's major plate boundaries, the Mid Atlantic Ridge.
-According to the continental drift theory the Eurasian and North American tectonic plates are continuously drifting apart with great forces under the gaping rifts.
-As the plates diverge, linear fractures, known as fissures form due to stresses created by the tension that builds up as the plates move away from each other.
+The lava-scarred Reykjanes peninsula lies on one of the world's major plate boundaries, the Mid-Atlantic Ridge.
+According to continental drift theory, the Eurasian and North American tectonic plates are continuously drifting apart due to great forces under the gaping rifts.
+As the plates diverge, linear fractures, known as fissures, form due to stress created by the tension that builds up as the plates move away from each other.